metaloom/cortex/README.md

 It supports a range of functions, including **face detection**, **thumbnail generation**, **consistency checking**, **hashing**, **metadata extraction** and **media fingerprinting**, all of which can be performed in offline and online mode.

+*Loom // Cortex* is the central media asset parser component of the *Loom* Headless Media Asset Management System from [MetaLoom](https://metaloom.io/).

 ## Features

 **Processing** - The ability to process media in offline mode means that it can perform bulk media processing securely at a very large scale.